kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 Yes.
 Using the feature gate is the recommended way.
-When the feature is disabled the Job controller manager handles pod failures in the default way even if `spec.backoffPolicy` is specified.
+When the feature is disabled the Job controller manager handles pod failures in the default way even if `spec.podFailurePolicy` is specified.
 Additionally, the dedicated Pod Conditions are no longer appended along with delete requests.

 <!--